 - Society for the Psychology of Aesthetics, Creativity, and the Arts

 - Society for the Exploration of Psychotherapy Integration

-Currently, I have Saturday morning hours available at my Towson, MD office.
-My rate is $150 for a standard 50-minute session.
-Although I do not work with insurance providers directly, many of my patients get reimbursement from their third party payors using the treatment information I provide in my receipts and statements.
+Currently, I have hours available Tuesdays through Saturdays at my Towson, MD office.
+I currently accept Blue Cross/Blue Shield/CareFirst insurance.
+For patients for whom I am out of network, my rate is $150 for a standard 55-minute session, although many of my patients can get reimbursement from their third party payors using the treatment information I provide in my receipts and statements.
 To schedule, you can reach me at (443) 563-1292 or by email at email@example.com.